Sarah Sanders Defends Trump’s Response To Mail Bombs By Comparing Him To Bernie Sanders

-White House press secretary Sarah Sanders embraced an odd line of defense to justify Donald Trump’s response to the spate of mail bombs sent to Democrats this week.
-Speaking to reporters, Sanders said that the president shouldn’t be blamed for the attacks any more than Bernie Sanders was blamed when a self-confessed supporter, James T. Hodgkinson, shot a congressional staffer and members of the congressional police force in Virginia last year.
+White House Press Secretary Sarah Sanders embraced an odd line of defense to justify Donald Trump’s response to the spate of mail bombs sent to Democrats this week.
+According to Politico’s Twitter account, while speaking to reporters, Sanders said that the president shouldn’t be blamed for the attacks any more than Bernie Sanders was blamed when a self-confessed supporter, James T. Hodgkinson, shot a congressional staffer and members of the congressional police force in Virginia last year, as CNN reports.

 Sanders said that Trump was “not responsible for sending suspicious packages to someone, no more than Bernie Sanders was responsible for a supporter of his shooting up a Republican baseball field practice.”

-Trump has come under fire for his inflammable rhetoric in the wake of several prominent Democrats including former president Barack Obama, former Secretary of State Hillary Clinton, California Representative Maxine Waters, billionaire philanthropist George Soros, former vice president Joe Biden, and vehement Trump critic, Robert De Niro, all being at the receiving end of suspicious packages this week.
+Trump has come under fire for his inflammatory rhetoric in the wake of several prominent Democrats — including former president Barack Obama, former secretary of state Hillary Clinton, California Representative Maxine Waters, billionaire philanthropist George Soros, former vice president Joe Biden, and vehement Trump critic, Robert De Niro — having been sent suspicious packages this week.
 CNN also reported having received a pipe bomb at their New York studios.

-While Trump condemned the attacks and called them a threat to democracy initially, he later attacked mainstream media’s “hostility” as the reason for the attacks.
+While Trump condemned the attacks and called them a threat to democracy initially, he later attacked mainstream media’s “hostility” as a primary reason for the attacks.

 “As part of a larger national effort to bridge our divides and bring people together, the media also has a responsibility to set a civil tone and stop the endless hostility and constant negative and often times false attacks and stories.
 Have to do it.
 They’ve got to stop.”